Michael Moore (Australian politician): Other positions

 Since 2006, he has been a political and social columnist with the Canberra City News.
-From 2008 until 2018, Moore served as chief executive officer of the Public Health Association of Australia.
+From 2008 until 2018, Moore was chief executive officer of the Public Health Association of Australia.
+He was President of the World Federation of Public Health Associations (WFPHA) from 2016-2018 and was appointed Chair of the WFPHA International Taskforce on Immunization Policy in 2020.
+Moore was the inaugural District 9705 Governor for Rotary International in 2020-21.